How to (Correctly) Pack Everything When Moving to a New Home

 Turn off the gas with the shut-off valve before disconnecting a gas stove or another gas-powered appliance.
 If you're not sure how to do this, contact your gas company or a handyman for help.

 Have large appliances ready to load into the truck first, as these items are often the heaviest and bulkiest items to go in the truck.
 Rent an appliance dolly to move these items safely, or enlist the help of professional movers if you're not up to the task yourself.
+If you've bought Vallecito Lake real estate, and you know it will come with its own appliances, you'll need to figure out what to do with your old appliances.

 Climate controlled units are best for large appliances if they need to be stored.
 Items placed in long term storage must be as clean as possible before they are placed in the unit.
 Keep baking soda inside appliances and store with doors ajar to prevent odor.
 Check appliances periodically and replace baking soda every quarter or six months to keep appliances in good condition.